-In profile 12 (Fig. 6A) across the northern Apennines, the upper 200 km of the Adriatic slab anomaly dip to the NE and are hence overturned, as pointed out in section 3.
-This slab is detached from the Adriatic lithosphere and located in the NE foreland of the Apennines.
-Somewhat more to the south in profile 11 (Fig. 6B) across the central (Tuscan) Apennines, the Adriatic slab is normally inclined, i.e., dips to the SW, and completely detached from the orogenic wedge of the Apennines.
-In profile 7 (Fig. 3B) running parallel to the strike of the Apennines slab, a subhorizontal tear is clearly visible beneath the Tuscan Apennines at a depth of 80-100 km.
-We speculate that once the Apennines stopped advancing in Plio-Pleistocene time (e.g., Molli et al., 2010), the heavy Northern Apennines slab steepened.
-The subhorizontal tear visible in Fig. 3B appears to have propagated from SE to NW, i.e., in a direction of decreasing orogen-normal shortening in the Apennines and towards the pole for Neogene counterclockwise rotation of the Corsica-Sardinia block with respect to Europe (Speranza et al., 2002), also affecting the Apenninic orogen (Maffione et al., 2008).
-Partial tearing allowed the detached part of the slab in the SE to retreat and sink under its own weight, while the smaller, still-partly attached segment in the NW became vertical and locally overturned (profile 12 in Fig. 6A).
-The maximum depth (8-9 km) of Plio-Pleistocene fill in the northern Apenninic foreland or "Po" Basin (Bigi et al., 1989) and the deepest Moho beneath the northern Apennines (50-60 km, Spada et al., 2013) are both attributed to the downward pull of this still partially attached slab segment depicted in profile 12 of Fig. 6A (Picotti and Pazzaglia, 2008).
+In profile 12 (Fig. 6a) across the Northern Apennines, 30 the upper 200 km of the Adriatic slab anomaly dips to the northeast and is hence overturned, as pointed out in Sect.
+3. This slab is detached from the Adriatic lithosphere and located in the NE foreland of the Apennines.
+Somewhat more to the south in profile 11 (Fig. 6b) across the central (Tus- 35 can) Apennines, the Adriatic slab is normally inclined, i.e. dips to the southwest, and completely detached from the orogenic wedge of the Apennines.
+In profile 7 (Fig. 3b) running parallel to the strike of the Apennines slab, a subhorizontal tear is clearly visible beneath the Tuscan Apennines 40 at a depth of 80-100 km.
+We speculate that once the Apennines stopped advancing in Plio-Pleistocene times (e.g. Molli et al., 2010), the heavy Northern Apennines slab steepened.
+The subhorizontal tear visible in Fig. 3b appears to have propagated from southeast to northwest, i.e. in a direction of decreasing orogen-normal shortening in the Apennines and towards the pole for Neogene anticlockwise rotation of the

+Corsica-Sardinia block with respect to Europe (Speranza et al., 2002), also affecting the Apenninic orogen (Maffione et al., 2008).
+Partial tearing allowed the detached part of the slab in the southeast to retreat and sink under its own weight, 5 while the smaller, still partly attached segment in the northwest became vertical and locally overturned (profile 12 in Fig. 6a).
+The maximum depth (8-9 km) of Plio-Pleistocene fill in the Northern Apenninic foreland or "Po" Basin (Bigi et al., 1989) and the deepest Moho beneath the Northern Apennines (50-60 km, Spada et al., 2013) are both attributed to the downward pull of this still partially attached slab segment depicted in profile 12 of Fig. 6a (Picotti and Pazzaglia, 2008).

-The horizontal depth slice at 90 km in Fig. 9 shows the area traversed by profiles 12 and 11 discussed above that is characterized by low $V{\rm p}$ and interpreted to outline lithospheric delamination during slab detachment.
-These areas extend from NW to SE along the front of the NE-facing Apennines nappe stack.
-This indicates that the Adriatic slab below the Apennines has detached from the little-deformed Adriatic Plate in the Adriatic Sea almost all along the strike of the Northern and Central Apennines.
-Note that this area of delamination is slightly NE of the outline of the detached and subvertical Adriatic slab shown in the horizontal depth slice at 240 km depth (Fig. 8).
+The horizontal depth slice at 90 km in Fig. 9 shows the area traversed by profiles 12 and 11 discussed above that is characterized by Wp and interpreted as outlining lithospheric delamination during slab detachment.
+These areas extend from northwest to southeast along the front of the NEfacing Apennines nappe stack.
+This indicates that the Adriatic slab below the Apennines has detached from the little-deformed Adriatic Plate in the Adriatic Sea almost all along the strike of the Nepper and Central Apennines.
+Note that this area of delamination is slightly NE of the outline of the detached and subvertical Adriatic slab shown in the horizon-25 tal depth slice at 240 km depth (Fig. 8).